bosun-ai/kwaak/templates/v1_initial_context.md

 And has to complete the following task:
 {{query}}

+For the agent to accomplish this task, provide the following context:

+- What files might be relevant to the agent?
+- Any directories the agent could explore?
+- Any issues the agent might encounter?
+Suggest how to resolve them or work around them.

 ## Additional information

 This context is provided for an ai agent that has to accomplish the above.
 Additionally, the agent has access to the following tools: